 On vinyl-track windows, the solution to sticking windows is to remove the window sashes, then clean the vinyl tracks and lubricate them with a thin layer of silicone lubricant applied by wiping it on with a clean cloth.
 Repeat this routine maintenance once each year.

-Broken Sash Cords
+Repair or Remove Sash Cords

 When the lower window is hard to lift upward in its channel—or if the window won't stay in place and slams shut sharply—it may be because the cord-and-weight system is malfunctioning.
 Most often, this is because the cords that link the pocket weights and the window sash have broken.
-The solution here is to remove the window and repair the broken sash cords.
+The solution is to remove the window sash and repair or remove the broken sash cords.